Coats, Kansas

 Coats is a city in Pratt County, Kansas, United States.
 As of the 2020 census, the population of the city was 68.
+It is located approximately 12 miles southwest of Pratt.

 History

 Coats was founded in about 1887 by William A. Coats, and named for him.
-Coats was incorporated as a city in 1909.
+Coats was incorporated as a city within the now-defunct Grant Township in 1909.
+The town formerly hosted a stop on the Wichita & Englewood division Atchison, Topeka, and Santa Fe Railroad and had a weekly newspaper (the Courant).

 The first post office in Coats was established in June 1887.